 During the consultation appointment, Dr. Steinbrech will explain all the surgical choices available.
 You and Dr. Steinbrech will decide upon the best procedure and your unique surgical plan will be created which takes into consideration your best outcome and recovery time that fits your needs.

-Breast Reconstruction Surgery Explained
+The Breast Reconstruction Surgery

 There are two main categories of breast reconstruction surgery: flap surgery and breast implant surgery.
 Breast reconstruction has not been proven to affect the recurrence of cancer or other diseases, chemotherapy or radiation treatment.